 Genetic testing can help identify genetic variants associated with diseases of aging, allowing individuals to take proactive steps to reduce their risk of developing these conditions.
 Genetic testing can also provide valuable information for family planning, as individuals can learn about the likelihood of passing on genetic conditions to their children.

 However, it is essential to keep in mind that genetic testing has limitations and may not provide a complete picture of an individual’s risk of developing diseases of aging.
-Genetic variants are only one factor contributing to disease risk, and environmental factors and lifestyle also play a crucial role.
+Genetic variants are only one factor contributing to disease risk, and environmental factors and lifestyle play a far larger role for most of us.

 Hallmarks of Aging Impacted by Genetics and Family History